 Why Rattan Bends And Shapes So Well

 Rattan is one of the perfect materials for making intricate shapes for home decor and home furnishing products.
 Rattan is a type of climbing vine that is native to the tropical jungles of Asia, including Vietnam, Malaysia, Indonesia, and China.

 One of the largest sources of rattan is the Philippines because rattan does well in tropical climates.

 The rattan vine grows into a solid stem-like material that could be 1 to 2 inches in diameter.
 The rattan vines can grow as long as 200 to 500 feet.
 Even though the rattan can grow quite long, it is usually cut into about 13-foot lengths, making it easier to transport and work with.

 Rattan makes an ideal material to work with because you can find quite long rattan vines that can be used for larger home decor at home furniture products.

 Bamboo is not the same as rattan, as bamboo is very strong and stiff.
 Rattan is pliable, especially if wet and once the outer bark is peeled off.

 The outer bark or peel of the rattan is also used a lot for weaving.
 The natural colors of the outer bark give the rattan a unique look and color.

-As you can see from this video, cane for furniture is a 100% woven item where every piece needs to be woven by hand on the caning loom.
+As you can see from this video, a cane for furniture is a 100% woven item; every piece needs to be woven by hand on the caning loom.